 1. Connect with yourself before connecting with others

 Often, we're living on autopilot—between the alarm clock, the crying child, the deadline—so it's crucial to check in with ourselves and ask how we're really doing.
 "When you look into the mirror and see that woman staring back at you, she is a different woman from before having children," says Burton.
 "Look at her, and ask her: 'How are you really?'
 Get real with yourself, first—that is your access to getting real with others.
+Self care is as important as caring for your children.

 2. Be willing to be seen